Role of Goostrey Parish Council

 - Amenities Committee – quarterly meetings

-- Village Hall Management Committee – meets bi-monthly
+- Village Hall Management Committee – quarterly meetings

 - Planning Committee – as and when required (usually monthly)

-Recommendations are then presented to the full council.
+Recommendations from the Committees are then presented to the full council.

 The Annual Meeting of the Parish Council is held on the second Tuesday in May when the new Chairman and Vice Chairman for the coming year are elected and councillors decide on which committees they wish to serve.

 In addition, the Parish Council hosts an Annual Parish Meeting, for the residents of Goostrey, where a report of the activities of the council during the previous year is presented and residents are invited to make comments and ask questions.

 The Parish Council has greater freedom to choose what action to take than the other tiers of local government and has few duties but only a small budget with which to fund its activities.
-Goostrey Parish Council has been involved in various village projects including the improvement of Boothbed Lane Playground, the development of the village website, the Speedwatch campaign, improvements to the Village Hall and the provision of benches and planters and was a major contributor to the Scout Hut and Youth Facility building.
+Goostrey Parish Council has been involved in various village projects including the improvement of Boothbed Lane Playground, the development of the village website, the Speedwatch campaign, improvements to the Village Hall, the provision of benches and planters and was a major contributor to the Scout Hut and Youth Facility building.

 Budget and Precept

 The precept is the Parish Council’s share of the Council Tax.
 Goostrey Parish Council sends its precept demand to Cheshire East Borough Council which collects the tax for the Parish Council as part of the Council Tax bill.
-At the December 2017 meeting the Parish Council approved its budget for 2018/19 at £44012 which represents a 1.12% increase on the budget for 2017/18.
+At the December 2019 meeting the Parish Council approved its precept for 2020/21 at £44012 which is the same as the precept for 2019/20.

 The Parish Council, by law, has to be consulted on planning applications in its area.
 However, it is not the decision making body.
-The Planning Committee considers and comments on all planning applications and refers its comments to the full council.
-These comments are then conveyed to Cheshire East Borough Council.
+The Planning Committee considers all planning applications and reports its comments to the full council.
+These comments are then conveyed to Cheshire East Council.